 A quick day trip through Simpcw Territory will reveal numerous beautiful landscapes and breathtaking natural vistas.
 Thankfully, there are many Provincial and Federal Parks located in Simpcwú’lecw, which ensures that some of the wildlife and scenery will be protected for future generations to enjoy.
 Two parks in Simpcwú’lecw are particularly notable- Wells Gray Park and Mt.
 Robson Park.
-Wells Gray Provincial Park is home to Helmcken Falls (Canada’s 4th highest waterfall!) as well as numerous sites that are significant to Simcpw’s history, such as trails, fishing spots and kekulis.
+Wells Gray Provincial Park is home to Helmcken Falls (Canada’s 4th highest waterfall!) as well as numerous sites that are significant to Simpcw’s history, such as trails, fishing spots and kekulis.
 Mt.
 Robson Provincial Park is named after the highest peak in the Canadian Rockies and is the second oldest park in BC.
 Both locations have been protected, and when visiting you will be able to experience the beauty of our valley in much the same way our ancestors did in days past.

-The Raft River Viewing Platform provides another excellent chance to observe the natural wonder of Simcpw Territory.
+The Raft River Viewing Platform provides another excellent chance to observe the natural wonder of Simpcw Territory.
 Located about 5 KM North of Clearwater, this platform was created in order to allow travellers to witness the return of the salmon to their annual spawning grounds.
-Additionally, the platform overlooks the site where Simcpw fishermen return each year to fish, using traditional fishing methods like gaffing and seine netting.
+Additionally, the platform overlooks the site where Simpcw fishermen return each year to fish, using traditional fishing methods like gaffing and seine netting.
 This site has been the optimal fishing spot for the Simpcw people for many years; today, the First Fish Ceremony is held there every summer to celebrate the return of the salmon.

 Wells Gray Provincial Park

 Mount Robson Provincial Park